uidaholib/make-at-the-mill/0-intro.md

 - Introduction to the Library and the MILL
 - Introduction to 3d printing and modeling
-- Explore the MILL: button making, MakeyMakey, and VR
+- Explore the MILL: button making, vinyl cutter, MakeyMakey, and VR
 - Break
 - Arduino project

-Be sure to checkout our [poemBot](https://github.com/evanwill/poemBot) printer at the circulation desk, printing the 4-H pledge!
+Be sure to checkout our [poemBot](https://github.com/evanwill/poemBot) printer in the MILL, printing the 4-H pledge!